Dear Shareholders,

 NAIA was established to provide high quality advice and products in

 asset classes that impact the financially excluded.
-During FY23, the Company continued to
+NAIA is registered with the SEBI as an

 v.
 Northern Arc Securities Private Limited (NAS)